 Born in Cyanzarwe, Niyonsaba, Jean-Claude, 31, is a father of two to Uwajeneza Nadine, 6, Habumugisha Danny, 3, and a husband to Niyoyankunze Francoise, 24.
-Currently, Jean Claude and his family rent one small room for 5,000 Rwandan Francs a month in a place he helped build many years ago.
-Their current space holds unsanitary conditions such as pig feces from a neighbor, outside of their front door.
+Currently, his family rents one small room for 5,000 Rwandan Francs a month in a place he helped build many years ago.
+Their current space has unsanitary living conditions such as pig feces from a neighbor, outside their front door.
 Also, the structural integrity of the room is not safe for this young family.

 His wife, Francoise, stays home to take care of the children and sometimes sells roasted corn on the street to help provide for her family.
 Jean-Claude saved all of his Inshuti earnings during the 2021 building season and sold his father's pig to garner just enough to buy land in Gahinga.
 Due to Inshuti's consistent employment and livable wages, Jean-Claude obtained the opportunity to save enough money to provide his family a chance at a brighter future.
 They hope to build their family home on this land; however, they do not have the financial resources to construct a house.

 Please consider donating to provide Jean-Claude’s family with a home and more reliable employment opportunities in the Gahinga Village.